Written By: DiveThru Team

 Our entire goal and purpose for existence is to help you DiveThru what you’re going thru.
 SERIOUSLY.

-We’ve developed guided journaling exercises (called Deep Dives and Quick Dives) and there is an entire section dedicated to Student Life.
+We’ve teamed up with mental health professionals and developed guided journaling exercises, with an entire section dedicated to Student Life.
+You can find them all in the DiveThru app, which is totally free to download.
 We help you DiveThru things like feeling overwhelmed, balancing it all out, and organizing your mind.

 We know it’s tough to ask for help.
 There is a stigma surrounding mental illnesses that we’re trying to change *promise* and we know it takes bravery to speak out.
 On top of that, there may be other factors in everyone’s lives that keep them from opening up the door to a conversation about mental health.